Adelic point groups of elliptic curves: Universality of

 and in this case $E(\Ad_K)$ is isomorphic to the universal group ${\mathcal E}_n$ in \eqref{eq:generic}.

-It is certainly not true that the \emph{image of Galois} $\rho_E[G_K]$ is always equal to the full automorphism group $\Gotha_K=\Aut(E(\bar K)^\tor)$.
-There is however the basic result, due to Serre \cite{Serre}, that $\rho_E[G_K]$ is an \emph{open} subgroup of $\Gotha_K$ if $E$ is \emph{without CM}, i.e., if $E$ does \emph{not} have complex multiplication over $\bar K$.
-In particular, the index of $\rho_E[G_K]$ in $\Gotha_K\iso\GL_2(\Zhat)$ is always finite for $E$ without CM.
-As elliptic curves defined over $K$ with CM over $\bar K$ have their $j$-invariants in some \emph{finite} subset of $K$, almost all elliptic curves over $K$ are without CM.
+It is certainly not true that the \emph{image of Galois} $\rho_{E/K}[G_K]$ is always equal to the full automorphism group $\Gotha_K=\Aut(E(\bar K)^\tor)$.
+There is however the basic result, due to Serre \cite{Serre}, that $\rho_{E/K}[G_K]$ is an \emph{open} subgroup of $\Gotha_K$ if $E$ is without CM, i.e., if $E$ does \emph{not} have complex multiplication over $\bar K$.
+In particular, the index of $\rho_{E/K}[G_K]$ in $\Gotha_K\iso\GL_2(\Zhat)$ is always finite for $E$ without CM.
+As observed in the introduction, elliptic curves defined over $K$ with CM over $\bar K$ have their $j$-invariants in some \emph{finite} subset of $K$.
+This is because for any number field $K$, there are only finitely many imaginary quadratic orders $\Ocal$ for which the $j$-invariant $j(\Ocal)$ lies $K$.
+As a consequence, almost all elliptic curves over $K$ are without CM.

-We first look at the case $K=\Que$, which is somewhat particular as there is a special complication for $\Que$ that prevents $\rho_E$ in all cases from being surjective.
+We first look at the case $K=\Que$, which is somewhat particular as there is a special complication that prevents $\rho_{E/K}$ in all cases from being surjective.
 In order to describe it, we let

 be the non-trivial quadratic character that maps an automorphism of $E(\Qbar)^\tor$ to the sign of the permutation by which it acts on the three non-trivial 2-torsion points of $E$.
-For $\sigma\in G_\Que$, the sign of this permutation for $\rho_E(\sigma)$ is reflected in the action of $\sigma$ on the subfield $\Que(\sqrt{\Delta})\subset Z_{E/K}(2)$ that is generated by the square root of the discriminant $\Delta=\Delta_E$ of the elliptic curve $E$, and given by
+For $\sigma\in G_\Que$, the sign of this permutation for $\rho_{E/\Que}(\sigma)$ is reflected in the action of $\sigma$ on the subfield $\Que(\sqrt{\Delta})\subset Z_{E/K}(2)$ that is generated by the square root of the discriminant $\Delta=\Delta_E$ of the elliptic curve $E$, and given by

 The Dirichlet character $\Zhat^*\to \{\pm1\}$ corresponding to $\Que(\sqrt{\Delta})$ can be seen as a character

 on $\Gotha_\Que$.
 It is different from the character $\chi_2$, which does not factor via the determinant map $\Gotha_\Que\mapright{\det}\Zhat^*$ on $\Gotha_\Que$.